Deploying Django to production with uWSGI

 There are many posts about dockerizing Django apps but I feel like there's some room for improvement.

 Many of the approaches only focused on development flow, making the resulting image great for iterating but not ideal for production usage.
-Other ones, produced very big images, were running the application as root or ignored handling static files and defered it to S3.
-With this images I had several goals:
+Other ones, produced very big images, were running the application as root

-• Production-ready image (following general security tips)
+- Production-ready image (following general security tips)

-• Multi-stage build for even smaller and cleaner image
+base for a small image - Multi-stage build for even smaller and cleaner image

-• Handling static files inside the same container
+- Handling static files inside the same container

-I decided on using uWSGI which actually also can serve static files, making my life much easier.
+which actually also can serve static files, making my life much easier.

-Note: I'm using pipenv to manage virtualenv and all dependencies (and I recommend you use it too), therefore some instructions might need tweaking if you're using bare pip.
+Note: I'm using pipenv to manage virtualenv and all dependencies (and I recommend you use it too), therefore some instructions might need tweaking if you're using bare pip

 Instructions